borisbenedikter/borisbenedikter.github.io/research.md

         </div>
         <div class="card-text">
             <h3>Physics-Informed Neural Networks (PINNs)</h3>
             <p>To address the "black box" problem in machine learning, my research leverages <strong>Physics-Informed NNs</strong>, which incorporate physical laws directly into the neural network's training process.
-I worked on <strong>Pontryagin Neural Networks (PoNNs)</strong>, a novel framework that embeds the <strong>Pontryagin Maximum Principle</strong> into a PINN, ensuring that the learned solutions are not only data-driven but also physically consistent and optimal.</p>
+I worked on <strong>Pontryagin Neural Networks (PoNNs)</strong>, a novel framework that embeds the <strong>Pontryagin Maximum Principle</strong> into a PINN, ensuring that the learned solutions are not only data-driven but also physically consistent and optimal.
+I also used PINNs to for attitude estimation from <strong>light curves</strong> by embedding the governing <strong>kinematic equations</strong> into the loss function.</p>
             <p><strong>Keywords:</strong> Physics-Informed Machine Learning, Pontryagin Maximum Principle, Optimal Control, Data-Driven Methods.</p>
             <p><strong>Selected Publications:</strong> <a href="https://doi.org/10.2514/1.G008854" target="_blank" rel="noopener">D'Ambrosio et al. (2025)</a>, <a href="https://www.researchgate.net/publication/388421123_Physics-Informed_Machine_Learning_for_Attitude_Estimation_from_Light_Curves" target="_blank" rel="noopener">Benedikter et al. (2025)</a></p>
             <!-- <p><strong>Selected Publications:</strong> {% cite dambrosio2025physicsjournal benedikter2025physics %}</p> -->